 Termidor Foam

-Wall voids and hidden galleries; drywood or subterranean termites in hard-to-reach spaces; injection into framing or trim after repairs; situations where contact-only products have already failed.
+Best for: Wall voids and hidden galleries; drywood or subterranean termites in hard-to-reach spaces; injection into framing or trim after repairs; situations where contact-only products have already failed.

-You tap on a section of drywall near a window and hear a hollow sound.
+Example from real life: You tap on a section of drywall near a window and hear a hollow sound.
 A pest inspector confirms termite activity inside the wall cavity.
 Instead of going straight to fumigation, you drill a small hole and inject Termidor Foam directly into the void.
-The foam expands, coats the gallery, and the transfer effect reaches the rest of the colony.
-That is exactly what this product is built for.
+The foam expands, coats the gallery, and helps reach termites you could not spray directly.

 - Most powerful spot treatment in this group